rehacktive/kvod/README.md

 The value is serialized using gob and encrypted (with AES256 in GCM mode, with PBKDF2 as key derivation function with 10000 iterations).

 The key is always a string.
-The value can be any type gob supports (https://blog.golang.org/gobs-of-data), so structs, strings, slices and more.
+The value can be any type gob supports (https://blog.golang.org/gobs-of-data), so structs, strings, slices and more, using Generics.

 #### TESTS
 ```